-House Democrats unveil reforms to ‘prevent future presidential abuses’
+House Democrats unveil changes to ‘prevent future presidential abuses’

 The measure also includes several provisions to limit the president’s ability to interfere with congressional appropriations, by putting a time limit on emergency declarations and prohibiting the president from holding back congressionally-approved funding any later than 90 days before it expires — a change that aims to close a loophole the administration has used to effectively cancel unspent funds, particularly foreign aid, near the end of the fiscal year.

 The bill incorporates several other pieces of existing legislation as well, such as Intelligence Committee Chairman Rep. Adam B. Schiff’s (D-Calif.) measure requiring the administration to give Congress materials related to any pardon within 30 days and expressly prohibiting self-pardoning.
-It also includes Adminisration Committee Chairwoman Rep. Zoe Lofgren’s (D-Calif.) measure requiring political committees to report attempted foreign influence operations to the FBI.
+It also includes Administration Committee Chairwoman Rep. Zoe Lofgren’s (D-Calif.) measure requiring political committees to report attempted foreign influence operations to the FBI.

 Schiff, Nadler and Lofgren are co-authors of the bill, along with Oversight Chairwoman Carolyn B. Maloney (D-N.Y.), Budget Chairman John Yarmuth (D-Ky.), Ways and Means Chairman Richard E. Neal (D-Mass.), and Foreign Affairs Chairman Eliot L. Engel (D-N.Y.).